marc2k3/marc2k3.github.io/docs/component/musicbrainz64.md

 - The mimimum requirement for `foobar2000` is now `2.25`.
 - Adds basic caching support to artist/album searches.
-If multiple releases are found and only a few succeed before failing, those succeeded releases are cached so they can be read instantly from disk on a retry instead being fetched again.
+If multiple releases are found and only a few succeed before failing, those succeeded releases are cached so they can be read instantly from disk on a retry instead of being fetched again.
 The component will discard cache files that are over 6 hours old when `foobar2000` is closed.
 A folder named `MusicBrainz64-cache` will be created inside your `profile` folder.

 ### 2.9